PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 hard-sigmoid gate/Conv rewrite is co-located with these pure transforms as well.
 Channel-last binary bridge-chain folding uses the same callback-based boundary for local-name and constant-layout decisions.
 All twelve ASTs are identical to their former exporter definitions.
+Channel-last GAP/Conv input repair now uses the shared rank-4 shape policy and is the thirteenth pure rewrite owned here; its AST is likewise unchanged.
 Direct fixtures fix each
 rewrite's representative success form and unmatched-source no-op behavior.
 Graph-aware GatherND boundary repair remains in the exporter and is deliberately not mixed into this pure source-rewrite boundary.

 Rank-4 generated-source shape policy has a Torch-free shared owner in `pytorch_shape_policy.py`.
 Layout hinting and CF/NHWC shape normalization are